 Mission & Vision

-The Texas State Counseling Center provides high quality mental health services to promote the overall well-being, retention, and success of our diverse student population.
-As part of our role in higher education, the Counseling Center also contributes to the advancement of the mental health field through the training of new professionals.
-Our work is guided by ethics, professional standards, and respect for diversity.
+The Texas State Counseling Center provides high quality mental health and prevention services to promote the overall well-being, retention, and success of our diverse student community.
+As part of our role in higher education, the Counseling Center also contributes to the advancement of the mental health field through the training of graduate students and emerging professionals.
+Our work is guided by professional ethics and standards, appreciation for differences, and culturally informed clinical practices.

 Maximize student success in college and beyond by providing responsive and effective support, education, and mental health care.